Funding new ideas: Our Spring term staff innovation fund

 The second round of our Staff Innovation Fund has now concluded, with trustees meeting bright and early on Thursday 12 February to review the latest applications.

-The fund exists for a simple reason: to back the professional expertise of our staff.
-Every day, colleagues see what works in the classroom and where small investments could make a significant difference to pupils’ experiences.
+The fund exists for a simple reason: to back the professional expertise of WES staff.
+Every day, colleagues see what works inside and outside the classroom and where small investments could make a significant difference to pupils’ experiences.
 The Innovation Fund is designed to bridge the gap between those insights and the limits of departmental budgets, enabling ideas with clear educational value to become a reality.

 In this round we were pleased to award the remaining £7,880 of this year’s budget across five projects:

-New tents to support residential trips at the Mill
+• New tents to support residential trips at the Mill for the next decade

 Each of these proposals was rooted in staff knowledge of what will have the greatest impact on pupils, and each addressed a need that could not be met through existing budgets.